splunk/public-o11y-docs/infrastructure/metric-pipeline/metric-pipeline-intro.rst

 Aggregate using multiple dimensions
 ****************************************

 You want to continue monitoring endpoints, regions, and services for your data, but don't need to monitor container IDs.
-You create aggregation rules that group your data by the dimensions you want to keep.
+You create an aggregation rule that groups your data by the dimensions you want to keep.

 The aggregated metric drops the ``container_id`` dimension and retains ``endpoint``, ``region``, and ``service`` based on your rules.
 Your new metric volume is: 10 (endpoints) * 20 (regions) * 5 (services) = 1,000 MTSs.